 The blooms of a kiwi plant are just as lovely as the fruit itself.
 They are small white flowers with a fragrance similar to the lily of the valley.
-So while you’re patiently waiting for those yummy snacks, you can enjoy beautiful flowers in early spring.
+So while you’re patiently waiting for those yummy snacks, you can enjoy beautiful flowers in the early spring.

 For those with shorter growing seasons and cold winters, varieties such as Ananasnaya, Dumbarton Oaks, Geneva, and Issai are excellent options.
 These are hardy varieties explicitly made for colder climates.
 While they aren’t brown and fuzzy nor as big as the kiwis we find in the store, they pack a big punch of flavor for their size, and they don’t need to be peeled before eating.

 If you’re in a warmer and wetter climate, you can grow the fuzzy kiwis that we all know and love.
 Examples of these are the Hayward variety, which is the most commonly found kiwi in grocery stores.
-Meander, Saanichton 12 and Blake are also great kiwi plants for warmer zones like California.
+Meander, Saanichton 12, and Blake are also great kiwi plants for warmer zones like California.

 To figure out where on your property is best to plant a kiwi vine, look for a place with full sun.
-Then, space each vine about ten to twelve feet apart to give them plenty of room to grow and expand.
+Then, space each vine about 10 to 12 feet apart to give them plenty of room to grow and expand.
 Be sure you have easy access to water as well.
 Until they are well established and have grown healthy vines and roots, kiwi fruits need plenty of water to keep them healthy.

 Kiwi vines grow quickly and will need the support of a sturdy trellis or pergola to hold them up.
 Some varieties have been known to grow 40 feet tall!
 While the young plants are growing, you’ll need to train them to grow up the trellis, similar to climbing roses or grapes.
 It’s as easy as using string to tie the vines to your chosen support system and pruning off vines that don’t obey or grow too wild to bring them back in.